 The fall is a particularly busy time, and it is important that students organize their time efficiently and stay on top of deadlines.
 Applying for grants, fellowships, and graduate programs requires a good deal of energy.
 Theses, essays or senior projects must get under way.
 A credentials file should be established at the WCC with an up-to-date résumé and letters of recommendation from faculty members.
 Good planning now will make the year ahead less stressful.

-Major Certification Form Form (MCF):
+Major Certification Form (MCF):

 The MCF is a tool that allows students to both plan and track completion of their major while it also allows departments to certify a student’s completion of the major.
 The form lists courses and required elements for the major, and serves as a “contract” between the student and the department/program for meeting the major requirements.
 The form is completed by the student and approved and signed by the major advisor or department designee.
-(In addition to the successful completion of a major, students must also satisfy the requirements listed above under Academic Regulations.)
+(In addition to the successful completion of a major, students must also satisfy the requirements listed above under Wesleyan’s degree requirements.)

 Credit Analysis Report: